madfrogsec/how-to-rsa/README.md

   * Public exponent = 3

-   A low public exponent (like 0x03) means you should use the **Chinese Remainder Theorem**
+   A low public exponent (like 0x03) means you should use the **Chinese Remainder Theorem**.
    Those kind of RSA challenges usualy implies one encrypted message send to three people.
-You'll be given three public keys and three ciphertexts (from the same plaintext)
+You'll be given three public keys and three ciphertexts (from the same plaintext).
    If so, here's how you can recover the plaintext assuming e = 3:

 ```